betajs/mock-file-server/README.md

 - POST `/files/:filename`: stores an uploaded single file with field name `file`
 - POST `/chunk/:filename`: stores a single chunk with field name `file` with the chunk number being present in the request body
 - POST `/assemble/:filename`: assembles a chunked file, checking the total size with the total size being present in the request body
+- OPTIONS : for CORS support, allowing every site to access files